 LRSA’s Murphy Family Study Center is an extensive study area with computers and printers for student use.
 The center serves as the primary tutorial area for LRSA and offers students an easily accessible study area, close to athletic facilities.
 The Center provides a managed study environment to help ease the transition to the increased academic workload of college.
 Some student-athletes are responsible for hours of study each week, and their academic counselors work closely with student-athletes and coaches to monitor academic progress.

 The Developmental Instruction Program is designed to address the academic needs of student-athletes who are underprepared to compete academically at Boston College.
 Students can request placement or are selected for this program based on performance factors that place them at academic risk.
-Each student-athlete works with an Instructional Assistant who provides intensive skill instruction several times a week.
+Each student-athlete works with a Strategy Tutor who provides intensive skill instruction several times a week.
 The student-athlete’s progress is also monitored closely by the LRSA staff.

 Student-Athletes with Learning Disabilities